vamsi-emani/rekruit/README.md

 # rekruit - IT Resume screener.

+## Main.groovy
+Resume files in various formats such as (.pdf, .doc) under a given input directory are converted into text files and the output directory containining resume files in `.txt` format is passed as input to the python script.

+## script.py
 Uses regex and nltk library functions in tandem with known keywords to eliminate noise and mine useful information from the resume that the employers would be interested in.